spottsmorpheus/openLDAPidsource/README.md

 ./ldap/docker-compose.yml  - Compose file for services
 ./ldap/seed.sh             - shell script for seeding the Directory

-The docker-compose.yml contains some default values that should be set to meet your needs and match the seed data.
+The docker-compose.yml contains default values that should be set to meet your needs and match the seed data.
 The principal values are LDAP_DOMAIN which has a default value of "ldap.mydirectory.com" and LDAP_ADMIN_PASSWORD which has the default value of "admin"

-If you change the domain name also update domainname and hostname in docker-compose.yml
+If you want to change the default domain name also update domainname and hostname variables in docker-compose.yml

 To start the services run

 docker-compose up -d

-to seed the Directory with test data run
+To initially seed the LDAP Directory with test data run

 . ./seed.sh

-from the ./ldap folder
+from the ./ldap folder.
+Data will then persist.

-To administer the Directory use the plpLDAPadmin web page.
-The default location is http://yourdockerhostname:8080
+To administer the Directory use the built in plpLDAPadmin web page.
+The default location is http://<yourdockerhostname or IP>:8080

+The default admin user login is (cn=admin,dc=ldap,dc=mydirectory,dc=com , password is admin

-Default users/groups and passwords can be found in the ./seedldif folder.
+The default seeded users/groups and passwords can be found in the ./seedldif folder.

-The default Admin login and password can be set in the docker-compose.yml file - the default password is admin
+The default admin login and password can be set in the docker-compose.yml file.

 To Add to Morpheus as an LDAP Identity Source
 ---------------------------------------------